Kshitijkumar15/Python/README.md

 ![Python Logo](https://www.python.org/static/community_logos/python-logo-generic.svg)

-This repository contains all the programs and assignment completed during the GUVI Python Certification course.
+This repository contains all the programs and assignments completed during the GUVI Python Certification course.

 ## Introduction

 Welcome to the GUVI Python Certification Programs!
-This repository serves as a comprehensive collection of Python programs and assignment developed as part of the GUVI Python Certification course.
+This repository serves as a comprehensive collection of Python programs and assignments developed as part of the GUVI Python Certification course.
 The programs cover a wide range of topics and concepts in Python programming, demonstrating proficiency.

 ## Getting Started